Mohammad Ali Mojtahedi: Life

-He was born in Lahijan, Gilan in the northern part of Iran.
-He started his elementary school at the age of seven at Haqiqat school after which he came to Tehran to continue his education at the Dār-ol-Mo'allemin-e Markazi in 1925.
-He finished high school at Madrese-ye Motavassete in the eastern part of Tehran and received his high school diploma in 1931.
+He was born in Lahijan, Gilan province, northern Iran.
+At seven years old, he started elementary school at Haqiqat school, after which he moved to Tehran to continue his education at the Dār-ol-Mo'allemin-e Markazi in 1925.
+He finished high school at Madrese-ye Motavassete in eastern Tehran and received his high school diploma in 1931.
 In 1932, among 100 other prominent students, he was sent to France for higher education.
 He completed his undergraduate studies at the Université Lille Nord de France in 1935 and his doctorate at the Paris-Sorbonne University in Mechanical Engineering in 1938.